sanath9712/sanath9712.github.io/work_ex.md

 ## DATA SCIENCE INTERN
 **Perfios Software Solutions Pvt.
 Ltd.** | Jan 2019 - May 2019
 Bengaluru, Karnataka, India
-Perfios is a fast-growing organization in the Fintech space.
-I was part of the Data Science team, working on the 'Market Intelligence' use-case.
-My responsibilities included:
+- I was tasked with the 'Market Intelligence' use-case.
-- Segmenting customers of an organization.
-- Visualizing how they compared against customers of other organizations using various metrics.
-- Employing d3.js for creating highly interactive visualizations.
+- I played a crucial role in segmenting and analyzing the performance of an organization's customers against benchmark metrics.
+- My primary focus was on leveraging d3.js, a powerful JavaScript framework, to create in-depth and interactive visualizations that provided strategic insights for decision-making.
 **Technical Skills:** d3.js, Python